Samsar4/CompTIA-Security-SY0-501-Study-Guide/README.md

 ## Network Access Control
 **Wireless Network, Remote Access, VPN Access**

-* Access control
 - Control from wherever you are (inside or outside)
 - Access can be based on many rules (by user, group, location, application etc)
 - Access can be easily revoked or changed

 #### Posture assessment
 *BYOD, Malware infections, missing anti-malware, unauthorized applications.*

-- Before connecting to the network, perform a helth check:
+- Before connecting to the network, perform a **health check**:
 	- Is it a trusted device?
 	- Is it a running anti-virus?
 Which one?
 Is it updated?
 	- Are the corporate applications installed?